khirmas67/Prediction_Of_Heart_Failure/experiments/README.md

 After finding the best model for each classifier a comaprison is made between them to find the best from them

 ### **The best model was: Random Forest**

-Note: The notebook includes warnings related to TensorFlow restoring checkpoint values.
-These warnings can be ignored for the purpose of this analysis.